 Today, December 16th, is the deadline for applications for the World Justice Challenge of 2021: Advancing the Rule of Law in a Time of Crisis.
-The Challenge is a competition facilitated by our member the World Justice Project and is a global competition to identify, recognize, and promote good practices and high-impact projects and policies to protect and advance areas of the rule of law most affected by the COVID-19 pandemic.
+Facilitated by our member the World Justice Project the challenge is a global competition to identify, recognise, and promote good practices and high-impact projects and policies to protect and advance areas of the rule of law most affected by the COVID-19 pandemic.
 As such the Challenge invites submissions that offer solutions to address four thematic aspects of the rule of law directly affected by the pandemic, namely:

 - Access to Justice for All

 ILAC is pleased to be a thematic partner on Accountable Governance.
 As a thematic partner we will assist with reviewing submitted applications under this theme and participate in the finalist selection committee for the theme of Accountable Governance.